“What are you doing?” my neighbor asked me. “I’m giving coconut oil to my cat,” I replied, trying not to sound too crazy.

 Cats with asthma need proper care, so you need to have medication on standby so that at any time the need arises, you will be there ready to intervene and manage feline asthma attacks.

-Watch this 2 minute video and learn how to administer an asthma inhaler in your cat
+Watch this 2-minute video and learn how to administer an asthma inhaler to your cat

 Is Coconut Oil Safe for Cat’s Eyes?